 At the one week follow-up visit, the patient was quite satisfied with the comfort and vision of her lenses.
 The following testing was performed:

 OD: 20/15 -2

 OS: 20/15 -2

 Both lenses exhibited good centration and a lid attachment fitting relationship similar to the dispensing visit.
 Upon lens removal the corneal desiccation was unchanged from the dispensing visit but the injection was reduced to Grade 1.

 At the three month follow-up visit, AM was quite satisfied with her lenses.
 The vision and slit lamp findings were similar to the one week visit with the exception that the corneal desiccation was reduced to very mild diffuse (Grade 1) staining and no injection was present.
 The patient was dismissed until her annual examination.

 Discussion/Alternative Management Options

-An alternative plan would have been to refit this patient into a soft toric lens.
+An alternative plan would have been to refit this patient into soft toric lenses.
 However, as she has been accustomed to the vision provided by a GP lens this option would be less desirable than making an effort to improve centration and, therefore, hopefully reduce and even eliminate the symptoms and clinical signs of dryness.
+Another options that would provide the crisp vision would be to fit the patient into scleral GP contact lenses.
 One of the common errors made today is refitting the symptomatic and even the asymptomatic GP wearer into soft lenses.
 Often the result is a patient who is not as pleased with the quality of their vision.